 Travel grants also may be used for group travel - when three or more students from a given department are traveling to the same venue.
 The group travel fund must be submitted and should be completed by a faculty sponsor.
 The Undergraduate Research Program will make a single reimbursement, usually to the faculty sponsor, with the expectation that the funds will be distributed appropriately by that person.

 Barring extenuating circumstances, students who receive travel funding from the Undergraduate Research Program are expected to submit an application to present at the Spring Undergraduate Research Forum (SURF).

-Applications requesting travel grants should be submitted to Dr. Paul Miller, 200-I Lindner Hall or Campus Box 2345.
+Applications requesting travel grants should be submitted to Dr. Paul Miller, Powell Building 108 or Campus Box 2345.
 Requests should be submitted at least three weeks prior to the planned trip.
 A follow-up report is also required.

 Note: To receive any support from the Undergraduate Research Program, including being accepted to SURF, applicable approval from the Institutional Review Board (IRB) must be in place before any data collection from human subjects takes place.
 View the IRB website for more information about this requirement.

 Students may access granted funds by requesting a reimbursement.
 Reimbursement requests must be received in the Undergraduate Research Program office no later than the end of the calendar month after the travel is completed (that is, no more than 60-90 days after your travel).
 If additional time is needed in making a reimbursement request, an extension request form must be submitted to the Undergraduate Research Program office prior to the end of the calendar month after the travel was completed.

 Additionally, all requests for reimbursement must be received no later than April 24 of the academic year in which the grant was awarded, regardless of the actual date of notification.
 If April 24 falls on a weekend, the final deadline for reimbursement requests will be the Friday immediately prior.